SRT / VTT / ASS Subtitle Formats

 Detailed Explanation

-• Subtitle Content: The subtitle text can contain one or more lines and is displayed on the video.
-SRT does not support formatted text, such as colors or font sizes.
-These must be defined through player settings or external style files.
+Subtitle Content: The subtitle text can contain one or more lines, displayed on the video.
+SRT does not support formatting text such as color and font size.
+These must be defined through player settings or additional style files.

 SRT Format Limitations

-• No Text Formatting Support: Cannot directly set colors, fonts, etc. Styling requires player or other tools for adjustment.
+- No Text Formatting: Cannot directly set colors, fonts, etc., requiring style adjustments through the player or other tools.

 VTT Subtitle Format